GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 ### Armor and Stability
 A target's **Armor** value is deducted from incoming damage before it is applied to HP.
 Equipment can provide this bonus defence (e.g. +1 Armor).

 A target's **Stability** value is deducted from incoming stress before it is applied to HP.
 Equipment can provide this bonus defence (e.g. +1 Stability).
-These are often rare items, trinkets, or objects that provide a deep sense of comfort and connection to reality.
+These are often items, trinkets, or objects that provide a deep sense of comfort and connection to reality.

 It is up to the Warden’s discretion to create additional equipment that have the tags (+1 Armor) or (+1 Stability).